Buddhist councils: The Mahādeva episode and the "five points"

 The alternative view of what caused the first schism is found in several Sthavira sources including the Theravada Dipavamsa.
 According to these sources, some 35 years after the second council, there was another meeting in Pāṭaliputra.
 This was called to dispute five points held by a figure named Mahādeva.
 The five points generally see arhats as imperfect and fallible.
-Sthavira sources claim the schism was caused by Mahādeva, who often depicted as an evil figure (who killed his parents).
+Sthavira sources claim the schism was caused by Mahādeva, who is often depicted as an evil figure (who killed his parents).
 The "five points" describe an arhat as one still characterized by impurity due to being affected by nocturnal emissions (asucisukhavisaṭṭhi), ignorance (aññāṇa), doubt (kaṅkhā), reaching enlightenment through the guidance of others (paravitāraṇa), and speaking of suffering while in samādhi (vacibheda).

 According to the Sthavira accounts, the majority (Mahāsaṃgha) sided with Mahādeva, and a minority of righteous elders (Sthaviras) were opposed to it, thus causing the first schism in the Buddhist community.
 According to this account, Mahadeva was criticized and opposed by Sthavira elders, and he eventually went on to become the founder of the Mahāsāṃghika school.
 Mahasamghika sources do not claim Mahadeva as a founder and do not agree with this account.
 As such, most scholars think that the Mahādeva incident was a later event and that it was not the root cause of the first schism.

-Vasumitra's Samayabhedoparacanacakra (a Sarvāstivāda source) claims the dispute in Pātaliputra that led to the first schism was over the five heretical points of Mahādeva which degrades the attainment of arhats.
+Vasumitra's Samayabhedoparacanacakra (a Sarvāstivāda source) claims the dispute in Pāṭaliputra that led to the first schism was over the five heretical points of Mahādeva which degrades the attainment of arhats.
 These same points are discussed and condemned in the Theravadin Kathavatthu.
 The later Sarvāstivāda Mahavibhasa develops this story into against the Mahasanghika founder, Mahādeva.
 According to this version of events, the king ends up supporting the Mahasanghikas.
 This version of events emphasizes the purity of the Kasmiri Sarvastivadins, who are portrayed as descended from the arahants who fled the persecution of Mahādeva and, led by Upagupta, established themselves in Kashmir and Gandhara.

 The Samayabhedoparacanacakra also records a 'Mahādeva' who seems to be a completely different figure who was the founder of the Caitika sect over 200 years later.
 Some scholars have concluded that an association of "Mahādeva" with the first schism was a later sectarian interpolation based on much later events.
 Jan Nattier and Charles Prebish argue that the five points of Mahadeva are unlikely to have been the cause of the first schism and see this event as "emerging in a historical period considerably later than previously supposed and taking his place in the sectarian movement by instigating an internal schism within the already existing Mahāsāṃghika school."

+Legacy

+It is often considered that Mahāyāna Buddhism was a later offshoot of (one part of) the Mahāsāṃghika.